DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - A key characteristic of the MAC model is the use of labels applied to 📝both subjects and objects
         - e.g. a label of top secret grants access to top-secret documents
     - When documented in a table, the MAC model sometimes resembles a 📝lattice or matrix (i.e. climbing rosebush framework), so it is referred to as a lattice-based model. 📝Biba integrity model uses this.
+    - The MAC model uses labels to identify the upper and lower bounds of classification levels, and these define the level of access for subjects.
     - In a mandatory access control system, the 📝operating system enforces access control,
     - Mandatory access control systems are based on a lattice-based model.
 Lattice-based models use a matrix of classification labels to compartmentalize data.
     - 📝 MAC model doesn’t use a centralized environment.
     - MAC is a nondiscretionary access control model that uses labels🔥
     - (MAC) model supports three environments: hierarchical, compartmentalized, and hybrid.
         - ☑️In a hierarchical environment, the various classification labels are assigned in an ordered structure from low security to high security.
-Mandatory access control systems can be hierarchical, where each domain is ordered and related to other domains above and below it;
+Mandatory access control systems can be hierarchical, where each domain is ordered and related to other domains above and below it.
+It grants users access using predefined labels for specific labels.
         - ☑️compartmentalized environment ignores the levels, and instead only allows access for individual compartments on any level.
 MAC systems can be compartmentalized, where there is no relationship between each domain;
         - ☑️hybrid environment is a combination of a hierarchical and compartmentalized environment.